-The system is an end-to-end platform which includes a user interface for you, the client signatory.
-This user interface is designed by Microsoft specifically for the UK MDS and allows you to create reports across key data sets.
-This allows you to compare your panel firms' diversity and inclusion data to each other; to track individual firms' progress on these key metrics year-on-year; and to utilise the reports to assist in allocation of legal work.
-(NB: You will not have access to the raw data which law firms provide, but only reports generated by the user interface shown in percentages.)
+The system is an end-to-end platform which includes a user interface for your clients.
+This user interface is designed by Microsoft specifically for the MDS and allows clients to create reports across key data sets.
+This allows clients to compare their legal service suppliers' diversity and inclusion data; and to track your firm's progress on these key metrics year-on-year.
+(NB: Clients will not have access to the raw data which you provide, but only reports generated by the user interface shown in percentages.)